Think you know everything there is to know about Downton Abbey?

 16. Downton creator Julian Fellowes wrote the parts of Robert Crawley, Mr Bates and Violet Crawley specifically for actors Hugh Bonneville, Brendan Coyle and Maggie Smith.

 17. Jessica Brown Findlay, who played Sybil, was a professional ballet dancer with the National Ballet as a teenager, before taking up acting after an injury.

 18. Actresses Lily James (Lady Rose) and Sophie McShera (Daisy) were reunited in Disney’s Cinderella movie in 2015, except this time their Downton roles were reversed, with Lily playing a servant and Sophie playing an aristocrat.

 19. At the time of Downton Abbey‘s final season, Maggie Smith still hadn’t watched a single episode of the show.
 It’s not known if she’s gone back and watched it since, but she revealed in a 2015 interview that “they gave me the box set” when filming wrapped on the last ever episode.

 20. Downton Abbey is the most nominated British TV series ever at the Emmys, with 16 Emmy nominations in 2012.
 It received a total of 59 nominations over the years, winning 12.

 21. Hugh Bonneville, who played Robert, jokingly once described Downton Abbey as “Breaking Bad with tea instead of meth.”

 22. Despite only running for six seasons over five and a quarter years, the storylines in Downton Abbey take place over nearly 14 years, from April 15, 1912 to January 1, 1926.

-The Downton Abbey movie will finally be released in 2019.
+The Downton Abbey movie will finally be released this September.